 On the HBO series, The Newsroom, the character Will McAvoy, who plays a Peter Jennings-esque nightly news anchor, was asked what made America the greatest country in the world.
 In his now-famous monologue, he reminded us that honorable journalism was one of the cornerstones of what made America great.

-We were able to be all these things, and to do all these things, because we were informed.
+[Americans] were able to be all these things, and to do all these things, because we were informed.
 By great men, men who were revered.
-First step in solving any problem is recognizing there is one.
+The first step in solving any problem is recognizing there is one.

 The framers of the Constitution vaulted the importance of a Free Press and Free Speech as a critical component to the health of a democratic nation, but they wrote them as separate rights: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech; or of the press…”